 Workout With Friends

 Working out with friends increases accountability and enjoyment, and friendly competition pushes everyone to try harder.
-Combine socializing with fitness: walk while talking instead of just sitting, and take study breaks together with a quick workout circuit between sessions.
+Combine socializing with fitness by walking while talking instead of just sitting in the quad, and take study breaks together with a quick workout circuit between sessions.
+The social dimension of exercise is particularly valuable in college because your friend group is physically proximate in a way that will never be true again after graduation scatters everyone geographically.

 Campus Recreation

-Most colleges offer free or heavily discounted recreation center access.
-Gyms, pools, rock climbing walls, and group fitness classes are often included, so take advantage of resources you’re already paying for.
-Recreation centers also provide opportunities to meet people with similar interests, and intramural sports leagues add fun, fitness, and social connection to your week.
+Most colleges offer free or heavily discounted recreation center access as part of tuition.
+Gyms, pools, rock climbing walls, and group fitness classes are often included, so take advantage of resources you are already paying for through student fees.
+Recreation centers also provide opportunities to meet people with similar interests outside your dorm and major, and intramural sports leagues add fun, fitness, and social connection to your week.
+Luo et al. (2022) documented that structured group-based physical activity interventions produced particularly strong mental health benefits in university populations, likely because the social scaffolding reinforces adherence in ways that solo workouts do not.

 Outdoor Activities

-Walk or jog around campus and explore areas you haven’t seen; it doubles as orientation and exercise.
-Research hiking trails near campus since weekend hikes provide both exercise and stress relief.
-Pickup basketball, ultimate frisbee, and soccer games are available on most campuses and require no planning.
-Take advantage of seasonal opportunities as well: skiing, swimming, and biking all provide excellent exercise in forms that don’t feel like workouts.
+Walk or jog around campus and explore areas you have not seen.
+It doubles as orientation and exercise.
+Research hiking trails near campus since weekend hikes provide both exercise and the stress relief that a particularly brutal week of midterms demands.
+Pickup basketball, ultimate frisbee, and soccer games are available on most campuses and require no planning or membership.
+Take advantage of seasonal opportunities as well: skiing, swimming, and biking all provide excellent exercise in forms that do not feel like workouts, which is precisely the characteristic that makes them sustainable across the years when your academic workload peaks.

 The Mental Game: Building Habits That Stick